 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

-What economic enterprises does your Native community own?
+What economic enterprises does your tribe own?

 To read other interviews in this series, click on the banner below.